ndd21/PHYS281/docs/demo-matplotlib.md

 plt.show()
 ```

+For some reason the default font size in almost all plotting programs
+and packages (including matplotlib) is far too small.
+When creating
+figures to include in a report or other document, you should always
+make sure that the text and axis labels, etc., are a similar size to
+the text in the main body of your report.
+It shouldn't be necessary
+to use a magnifying glass to read the axis labels!

 ![Demonstration of axes label fonts](matplotlib/axeslabels2.png)

 If you want to use mathematical text, or Greek lettering, in axes labels you can used LaTeX-like